 \begin{itemize} \item \textbf{Similarity Score:} Measures how closely projected embeddings (or shared embeddings for CLIP-split) from different modalities align, which is crucial for cross-modal retrieval.
 Higher scores indicate more effective alignment. \item \textbf{Cross-Modal Prediction Score:} Evaluates the weighted (by measurement error \footnote{For comparison purposes (not exactly strictly), for LAMOST LRS, we propagate the inverse variance ($ivar$) of the flux measurements by multiplying by the square of the continuum fit ($C^2$), transforming $ivar$ to $ivar \cdot C^2$ for the normalized spectrum.
 For Gaia XP spectra, when normalizing the flux ($F$) by the flux at 550nm ($F_{550}$), the error ($\sigma_{F_N}$) of the normalized flux ($F_N = F / F_{550}$) is calculated using the standard error propagation for division: $\sigma_{F_N} = F_N \sqrt{(\sigma_F/F)^2 + (\sigma_{F_{550}}/F_{550})^2}$, where $\sigma_F$ and $\sigma_{F_{550}}$ are the respective flux errors.}) mean squared error (MSE) between predicted and ground-truth spectra in cross-modal translation (e.g., LRS $\rightarrow$ XP or XP $\rightarrow$ LRS). \end{itemize}

 These results are summarized in Table~\ref{tab:compare_similarity_pred_score}.
-We find that the models with both reconstruction and prediction decoders (CLIP-pr) yield improved performance on LRS $\rightarrow$ XP prediction, but slightly degrade the similarity score -- an expected trade-off when the embeddings are trained to retain both shared and non-shared information.
+We find that models with both reconstruction and prediction decoders (CLIP-pr) yield improved performance on LRS $\rightarrow$ XP prediction, but slightly degrade the similarity score, an expected trade-off when the embeddings are trained to retain both shared and non-shared information.
 Nevertheless, their similarity scores remain significantly higher than the baseline similarity (0.0533) obtained from comparing the embeddings between modality-specific pre-trained models.

 CLIP-split achieves the highest similarity score overall, even surpassing the baseline CLIP model, possibly aided by its lower embedding dimensionality, which tends to produce higher cosine similarities.
-It also delivers the best performance on XP $\rightarrow$ LRS spectrum prediction, demonstrating the model’s robustness across modalities.
+It also delivers the best performance on the prediction of the LRS spectrum of XP $\rightarrow$ LRS, demonstrating the robustness of the model in all modalities.

-In summary, models with both prediction and reconstruction decoders (CLIP-pr and CLIP-split) offer the best overall performance by balancing parameter-estimation accuracy, cross-modal predictability, and embedding similarity.
+In summary, models with prediction and reconstruction decoders (CLIP-pr and CLIP-split) offer the best overall performance by balancing parameter-estimation accuracy, cross-modal predictability, and embedding similarity.